Risk Value Analysis

 Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.

-/ reduced_sum base_sum
+base_sum / reduced_sum

 Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.

-does appear to be the best way of cutting impact in “half”; the first quartile, median, mean, and 3rd quartile are all reduced by approximately half.
-This is identical to the original approach since -log(2) == log(0.5)
+meanlog - log(2) does appear to be the best way of cutting impact in “half”; the first quartile, median, mean, and 3rd quartile are all reduced by approximately half.
+This is identical to the original approach since -log(2) == log(0.5), but is a bit clearer (divide by 2 vs multiply by 0.5).